schmoelder/diss/doc/02_fundamentals/03_model_solution.md

 (model_solution)=
 # Solution of chromatographic process models

-The chromatographic models introduced in {numref}`section %s<model_formulation>` form systems of partial differential equations (PDE) or partial differential algebraic equations (PDAE) in space and time.
+The chromatographic models introduced in {numref}`section %s<model_formulation>` consist of systems of partial differential equations (PDEs) or partial differential-algebraic equations (PDAEs) in space and time.
-While highly detailed models that incorporate numerous transport effects can provide accurate approximations of chromatographic separation, they often demand substantial computational resources, even with modern software and hardware {cite}`Puettmann2015`.
+While highly detailed models that account for numerous transport effects can provide highly accurate approximations of chromatographic separation, they often require substantial computational resources, even with modern software and hardware {cite}`Puettmann2015`.
-However, it is often possible to achieve accurate results with less detailed models, which can significantly reduce computational costs.
+However, it is often possible to achieve accurate results with simpler models, which focus on capturing only the essential transport and interaction phenomena necessary to describe the process accurately.
+For example, simplified models may neglect minor effects that have minimal influence on the outcome, reducing complexity while retaining predictive power.
-This is particularly beneficial when multiple simulations need to be performed for purposes like parameter estimation or optimization.
+This approach is particularly advantageous in scenarios requiring multiple simulations, such as parameter estimation or process optimization, where computational efficiency is critical.

-Using simpler models, which include only essential components, can also prevent overfitting and enhance the interpretability of the model.
-Moreover, it's crucial to consider that more complex models may involve a larger number of parameters, which can be challenging to measure or estimate accurately {cite}`Heymann2022`.
-Therefore, it is generally recommended to select the simplest model that can accurately describe the specific separation problem at hand.
+To guide model selection, it is generally recommended to choose the simplest model possible, but as detailed as necessary to accurately describe the specific separation problem.
+Simpler models help prevent overfitting, which occurs when an overly complex model fits meaningless patterns or noise in the data, resulting in non-predictive or unrealistic parameter values.
+They also enhance interpretability, allowing users to better understand the relationships between parameters and physical phenomena.
+This ensures that attention is focused on the most relevant factors driving chromatographic separation while avoiding unnecessary complexity.
+It is important to note that more complex models often involve a larger number of parameters, such as transport coefficients, dispersion values, or detailed adsorption kinetics.
+These parameters can be difficult to measure or estimate accurately and are often experimentally inaccessible or prone to large uncertainties {cite}`Heymann2022`.

+In this work, the aim is to provide a modular and general-purpose modeling tool that is capable of handling a wide range of chromatography models, from simplified to highly detailed.
+This flexibility allows users to choose the most appropriate model for their specific problem, balancing computational efficiency with the level of detail required for accurate predictions.
+By offering this modular approach, the tool supports a broad range of applications, from rapid optimization using reduced models to in-depth analysis using detailed, high-definition models.

 (analytical_solutions)=
 ## Analytical solutions

-For the calculation of concentration profiles of chromatographic processes, a closed-form analytic solution would generally be desirable since it allows for an accurate and fast computation.
+For calculating concentration profiles in chromatographic processes, closed-form analytical solutions are highly desirable because they allow for accurate and fast computations.
-However, such analytic solutions are limited to specific models and rely on very restrictive, simplifying assumptions.
+However, such analytical solutions are limited to specific models and rely on restrictive simplifying assumptions.
-For example, the equilibrium model can be solved analytically for the linear isotherm, as well as the multicomponent Langmuir isotherm {cite}`SchmidtTraub2020`.
+For example, the equilibrium model can be solved analytically for the linear isotherm, as well as for the multicomponent Langmuir isotherm {cite}`SchmidtTraub2020`.
-Additionally, Fechtner et al. have demonstrated a semi-analytical approach applicable any implicit isotherm model in the equilibrium model {cite}`Fechtner2017`.
+Moreover, Fechtner et al. have demonstrated a semi-analytical approach applicable any implicit isotherm model in the equilibrium model {cite}`Fechtner2017`.

-But also more complicated models can be solved analytically when a linear adsorption isotherm is assumed {cite}`Qamar2014,Leweke2021`.
+Additionally, even more complex models can be solved analytically when a linear adsorption isotherm is assumed {cite}`Qamar2014,Leweke2021`.
-However, these restrictions limit their applicability for a general purpose modeling tool.
+However, the restrictive assumptions required for these solutions limit their utility as general-purpose modeling tools.

+While earlier sections emphasized the benefits of simplified models for computational efficiency, analytical solutions alone are often insufficient to address the complexity of practical chromatographic processes.
-Consequently, numerical approaches to approximate the solution of the chromatographic models are commonly used.
+As a result, numerical approaches are commonly employed to approximate the solutions of chromatographic models.

-It is important to note that analytical solutions are still very useful, even in the context of numerical simulation tools.
+Despite their limitations, analytical solutions remain valuable in the context of numerical simulations.
 They can serve as benchmark and test cases to validate the implementation of numerical schemes (see also {numref}`software_tests`).
-For example, [CADET-Semi-analytic](https://github.com/modsim/CADET-semi-analytic) computes reference solutions of the general rate model with proven error bounds using analytical solutions in the Laplace domain and numerical inversion {cite}`Leweke2016`.
+For instance, the [CADET-Semi-analytic](https://github.com/modsim/CADET-semi-analytic) framework computes reference solutions for the general rate model with proven error bounds using analytical solutions in the Laplace domain combined with numerical inversion {cite}`Leweke2016`.
-Although this method is only applicable for the linear isotherm, due to the modular nature of the CADET-Core code, binding models make up only for a fraction of the overall source code.
+Although this method is restricted to the linear isotherm, it is particularly useful due to the modular nature of the CADET-Core code.
+In CADET, binding models represent only a small fraction of the overall source code.
-Consequently, all other aspects of the code can still be validated, including convection, diffusion, and networks of unit operations.
+As such, analytical solutions can still validate critical aspects of the code, including convection, diffusion, and networks of unit operations.

 (numerical_solutions)=
 ## Numerical solution

-To estimate a numerical approximation to the solution of the model equations, the method of lines is commonly applied.
+To numerically approximate the solution of the model equations, the method of lines is commonly applied.
-First, the spatial coordinates are discretized, resulting in a system of ordinary differential equations (ODEs) or differential algebraic equations (DAEs), depending on the isotherm being used.
+In this approach, the spatial coordinates are first discretized, resulting in a system of ordinary differential equations (ODEs) or differential-algebraic equations (DAEs), depending on the isotherm being used.
+This step is often referred to as spatial semi-discretization because only the spatial dimensions are discretized, leaving time as a continuous variable.
-Next, the system is discretized in time using either explicit or implicit methods.
+Next, the resulting system of equations is discretized in time using either explicit or implicit methods.

-Generally, the finer the grid used to discretize the continuous space-time domain, the closer the approximation will be to the exact solution.
+Generally, the finer the grid used to discretize the continuous space-time domain, the closer the numerical approximation will be to the exact solution.
 However, this comes at the cost of increased computational effort.
-To analyze the performance of a numerical solution method, the order of convergence is examined.
-Convergence order is a measure of the rate at which a numerical solution method approaches the exact solution as the grid size is increased.
+The performance of a numerical solution method is often evaluated by examining its order of convergence, which measures how quickly the numerical solution approaches the exact solution as the grid is refined.
-However, methods with higher convergence orders may demand more computational resources per grid point.
+Higher convergence orders generally lead to faster and more accurate solutions, but they may also require more computational resources per grid point.
-Moreover, it's worth noting that convergence order is generally only reached asymptotically with an increase in degrees of freedom (DOFs).
+It is important to note that the expected convergence order is typically only achieved asymptotically, meaning that sufficient degrees of freedom (DOFs) are needed for the method to realize its full accuracy potential.
-Nonetheless, utilizing numerical methods with high convergence orders is recommended for achieving accurate and efficient solutions for chromatographic models.
+Despite these trade-offs, numerical methods with high convergence orders are recommended for solving chromatographic models, as they often provide a good balance between accuracy and computational efficiency.
-These higher-order methods often come with other advantageous properties, such as better stability {cite}`Atkinson2011`.
+Additionally, higher-order methods tend to exhibit other advantageous properties, such as improved stability {cite}`Atkinson2011`.

-Several numerical methods have successfully been applied to solve chromatographic models.
+Several numerical methods have been successfully applied to solve chromatographic models.
-In the following, an overview is given on selected methods which are currently used in state-of-the-art simulation software.
+The following sections provide an overview of selected methods commonly used in state-of-the-art simulation software.
-First, different approaches for the spatial semi-discretization are discussed, followed by an overview off methods for time integration.
+First, different approaches for spatial semi-discretization are discussed, followed by an overview of methods for time integration.

 (spatial_discretization)=
 ### Spatial discretiation

 % Finite Difference
-The finite difference method (FDM) is based on Taylor's theorem.
-Here, a Taylor series is used to replace the spatial differentials with discrete difference quotients.
+The finite difference method (FDM) is based on Taylor's theorem, where a Taylor series is used to replace spatial derivatives with discrete difference quotients.
-For instance, the spatial first-order forward finite difference is derived by approximating the derivative at a point $z_i$ by
+For example, the spatial first-order forward finite difference is derived by approximating the derivative at a point $z_i$ as:

 ```{math}
 :label: finite_difference_scheme